StuvaScript/react-todo/README.md

 `** TODO **`

+Add todos too quick doesn't allow them to be deleted for some reason

+On horizontal mobile view, deleting todos jumps the page to the top for some reason

 <!-- The variable isReverse stays in it's direction when choosing a new sort pattern.
 Fix this to make it ascending when switching to new sort pattern. -->

 <!-- Move API requests to their own file -->